cfend/rptu-latex/README.md

 ## Notes

 If you want to use Red Hat Text, make sure that the static versions of the font are installed on your system.
-Since we use the package fontspec you cannot compile with pdflatex.
+Since we use the package fontspec to load Red Hat Text you cannot compile with pdflatex.